wp-plugins/portfolio-gallery/readme.txt

 Block Width.
 Set the width of the blocks in pixels.

 Element Background Color.
-Determine the background color for the element.
+Determine the background color for the portfolio gallery element.

 Element Border Width.
-Set the border width for the element.
+Set the border width for the portfolio gallery element.

 Element Border Color.
-Select the element border color.
+Select the portfolio gallery element border color.

 Show Separator Lines.
 Choose whether to display divider lines or not.